 Court-Ordered Rehab: What is it?

-Alcohol and drug addiction lead individuals to commit illegal acts while under the influence or acquire the substance.
-In the US, an estimate of 80% of all offenses leading to prison is caused by drug or alcohol abuse.
+Alcohol and drug addiction lead individuals to commit illegal acts while under the influence or while acquiring the substance.
+In the US, an estimated 80% of all offenses leading to prison are caused by drug or alcohol abuse.

 Prevalent crimes fueled by drugs and alcohol include domestic violence and property crimes, to name a few.
 Half of the inmates in jail and prison meet the criteria for addiction, with 60% testing positive for illegal drugs at the time of arrest and about 20% admitting to having committed their crime to acquire money for drugs.

 Get Clear Answers and Expert Advice.